 01 of 05

-On of the most affordable, upmarket boutique stays in the city, the Madera is set in the less traveled district of Jordan, just above Tsim Sha Tsui.
-It’s not a prime location but it’s only minutes from the main tourist district in TST.
+One of the most affordable, upmarket boutique stays in the city; the Madera is set in the less traveled district of Jordan, just above Tsim Sha Tsui.
+It’s not a prime location, but it’s only minutes from the main tourist district in TST.
 The hotel itself is a knockout with all sorts of fantastic quirks.
 There’s an onsite art gallery that charts the history of Hong Kong through vintage cars, British post boxes, and much-loved rickshaws – a quirky historical theme that extends into the gym and the lobby.
 There’s also a game room with a 100-inch projector linked to all the major games consoles.
 Rooms are well designed and spacious and an absolute steal at this price.

 Address: 1 Cheok Lok Street, Jordan

 A modest boutique hotel in both ambition and price this mid-priced destination has smart rooms with bold colors and plenty of style and local character.
 Both the rooms and the hotel are small, which isn't unusual for Hong Kong, but do expect to feel cramped.
 The dealmaker or breaker here is the location.
 Right on the doorstep of Hong Kong's party district of Lan Kwai Fong, this is the perfect spot if you like to hit the pubs and clubs with your bed just a stumble away.
 If a late night margarita isn’t your thing then the LKF is worth avoiding; the crowd nearby is raucous, and in some rooms, the sound means you'll be enjoying the party like it or not.

 Address: 38 Wyndham Street, Lan Kwai Fong, Central